Crush CLI Integration with Dual API Support¶

 7. Start Crush CLI¶

-You can now: - Start chatting with your local models - Switch providers: crush model switch (or within TUI) - Try prompts like: - "Write a Python function to calculate factorial" - "Explain this code: [paste code]" - "Help me debug this error: [paste error]"
+You can now: - Start chatting with your local models - Try prompts like: - "Write a Python function to calculate factorial" - "Explain this code: [paste code]" - "Help me debug this error: [paste error]"

 Configuration Options¶